-The deployment charging infrastructure is the prerequisite for the spread of electric vehicles.
+The deployment of the charging infrastructure is the prerequisite for the spread of electric vehicles.
 A well-established charging network increases vehicle miles using electricity, relieves range anxiety and reduces inconvenience concerning charging process.
-EVs are visualized to dominate the future mobility market in the Europe.
+EVs are visualized to dominate the future mobility market in Europe.
 However, a robust charging infrastructure, necessary to make e-mobility a complete reality, is seen as lagging behind requirements.

-To discuss these issues and explore the best solutions for the Europe, BIS GROUP is organizing a conference on EV Charging Infrastructure 2020 (ECI2020) which is the 3rd Edition of the forum.
-The purpose of the conference is to highlight V2G (vehicle to grid) application, the client of e-Mobility and e-Mobility charging services, EV customer, technologies and solutions to build an efficient and viable EV charging infrastructure in Europe.
+To discuss these issues and to explore the best solutions for Europe, in 2021, BIS GROUP, in partnership with Efacec, EDP, BloombergNEF, AVERE is organizing the 3rd edition of a conference on EV Charging Infrastructure.
+After the success of the past two editions, the purpose of the 3rd edition of the conference is to continue the discussion on the challenges and opportunities associated with developing a charging infrastructure network and vehicle electrification, including focusing on V2G (vehicle to grid) application, the client of e-Mobility and e-Mobility charging services, EV customer, technologies and solutions to build an efficient and viable EV charging infrastructure in Europe.

-The agenda of the meeting is built around trends and projections for e-mobility and charging infrastructures and services, challenges and developments in advanced car-sharing fleet management, lessons learnt and next steps for public charging, vehicle-to-grid integration, heavy duty e-mobility and smart charging of electric vehicles for fleet operators.
+The agenda of the meeting is built around the trends and projections for e-mobility and charging infrastructures and services, challenges and developments in advanced car-sharing fleet management, lessons learnt and next steps for public charging, vehicle-to-grid integration, heavy duty e-mobility and smart charging of electric vehicles for fleet operators.